mirror/dd-wrt/src/router/curl/docs/SSLCERTS.md

 ## Native vs file based

-If curl was built with Schannel or Secure Transport support, then curl uses the system native CA store for verification.
+If curl was built with Schannel support, then curl uses the Windows native CA store for verification.
+On Apple operating systems, it is possible to use Apple's "SecTrust" services for certain TLS backends, details below.
 All other TLS libraries use a file based CA store by default.

 ## Verification